jenkinsci/iOS-AdHoc-Deployment-Plugin/README.md

-##Over The Air Transmission Link Builder Helper Plugin For Jenkins-CI
+##Over-the-Air Ad Hoc Deployment Plugin For iOS

 The OTA Builder & Uploader Plugin automates the process of building the OTA package for your XCode Project, Uploading it and Mailing the client.
 The plugin is built on JRuby.